slyall/www-darkmere/content/linux.conf.au_guide.md

 of the advice seems obvious to you, it might not to others.

-Note: The conference changes a little every year as a new team tries out some new ideas and drops from those from previous years they don't like.
+Note: The conference changes a little every year as a new team tries out some new ideas and drops those from previous years they don't like.
 So don't be surprised to see something below replaced.

 Please email me (Simon Lyall) with any suggested updates or submit a pull request to the [git repo for this site](https://github.com/slyall/www-darkmere)